fabhed/validator-endpoint/docs/cli.md

 **Options**:

-* `-n, --name TEXT`: The name of the api key.
+* `-n, --name TEXT`: The name of the API key.
-* `-v, --valid-until INTEGER`: The unix timestamp when the api key expires.
+* `-v, --valid-until INTEGER`: The unix timestamp when the API key expires.
 Defaults to -1 which means that the key never expires.  [default: -1]
-* `-c, --credits INTEGER`: The number of credits the api key has. -1 means unlimited.  [default: -1]
+* `-c, --credits INTEGER`: The number of credits the API key has. -1 means unlimited.  [default: -1]
-* `-e, --enable / -d, --disable`: Whether the api key is enabled or not.
+* `-e, --enable / -d, --disable`: Whether the API key is enabled or not.
 Disabled keys cannot make requests.  [default: enable]
 * `--help`: Show this message and exit.

 ### `btvep key delete`

-Deletes an api key.
+Deletes an API key.

 **Usage**: